Attitude Adjustment

 • We must see everything through the lens of change if we’re going to easily accept that changes can happen.

-• This mindset expands itself into how we see others and treat them.
+• This mindset expands itself into how we see and treat others.

 • Being alive means constant change, so doing nothing is essentially wasting life.